jcn363/MintMind/cli/README.md

 #### Integration

-The service integrates with VS Code through the `DiskFileSystemProviderClient` in `diskFileSystemProviderClient.ts`, which automatically spawns the native binary and communicates via IPC with fallback to the TypeScript implementation.
+The service integrates with MintMind through the `DiskFileSystemProviderClient` in `diskFileSystemProviderClient.ts`, which automatically spawns the native binary and communicates via IPC with fallback to the TypeScript implementation.

 ### RPC Methods